-A long long time ago I had an ST shelf and I was very happy.
-But then along came a woman who wanted to redecorate and the idea of an old games shelf didn't quite fit in with her plans.
-Not having a backbone, I obliged and I endured a shelf-less life with all my lovely ST games boxed away, probably never to be seen again.
+A long long time ago, I had an ST shelf.
+I was happy man.
+I proudly displayed my gorgeous ST gear to, well, myself.
+However, along came a woman who wanted to redecorate and the idea of having an old games shelf in our bedroom didn't quite fit in with her plans.
+Not having a backbone, I obliged and endured a shelf-less life without ST love.

 Three classic books and some lovely games.
 Especially, the Elvira box.
 Work-of-art that one!